Failure to file constitutes a waiver of your entitlement to the tax savings for the year.

 - Spouse’s Social Security Number

 - Spouse’s Florida Driver License or Florida Identification Card number (if applicable)

 - Spouse’s primary residence address & residency-based exemptions/discount information

-The above is certainly not an exhaustive list, which means you should always check with the property appraiser office in the county where your property is located for the specific requirements and procedures for the application process.
+The above may not be an exhaustive list so you should always check with the property appraiser office in the county where your property is located for the specific requirements and procedures for the application process.
 All of the information here, and should be considered helpful in general information only, and not legal advice.
-Finally, and most importantly, do not wait until the last minute, or you run the risk of not timely submitting your application and having to wait until the next year to apply.
+Finally, and most importantly, do not wait until the last minute, or you run the risk of missing the deadline and having to wait until next year to apply.